alany1/rss-hardware/README.md

 ### 0. Host Installations

 * Clone this repo into $HOME.
-* Connect to wifi, and pull the latest docker image:
+* Connect to wifi (Ethernet preferred), and pull the latest docker image:

 ```
 [sudo] docker pull staffmitrss/racecar-real:latest